 -

-Opt for a clear, easily understandable resume design
+Uses a clear, easily understandable resume design

 The candidate has chosen a neat and concise design, allowing potential employers to swiftly comprehend their qualifications and experience.
 This uncluttered layout ensures that their certifications and specialized trainings shine, highlighting their expertise in the fitness domain.

 Think of your resume as a workout routine.
-It needs to be organized properly to have a maximum impact.
+It needs to be organized properly to have maximum impact.

 This is where your resume format comes in.
 Your resume format plays a critical role in narrating this journey.
 There are three primary formats, each one curated for a different phase in your career as a personal trainer: